cydia2020/dodgypilot/readme.md

 Old versions are left for future references, and should not be used by the end-user.

 ## What about the comma three?
 The maintainer of this fork does not currently own a comma three and is not planning on getting one for the foreseeable future.
 This fork will be stuck on 0.8.14 for the time being.
+The "commatwo_master" branch does work on the comma three, you may lose some features that are in comma's master branch.
 Feel free to adopt the changes to your own fork.

 ## Installation
-Dodgypilot can only be installed after you have enabled ssh on your device.
+For comma two users:
+Choose "Custom Software" when setting up your comma device, and type "https://installer.comma.ai/cydia2020/release2-staging" in the input box.

+For comma three users:
+Choose "Custom Software" when setting up your comma device, and type "https://installer.comma.ai/cydia2020/commatwo_master" in the input box.
+(No that's not a typo.)

-To install this fork, simply ssh into your comma device, `cd /data/openpilot`, `git remote add cydia2020 https://github.com/cydia2020/dodgypilot`, then `git checkout cydia2020/release2-staging`.
+Alternatively, ssh into your comma device, run `cd /data/openpilot`, `git remote add cydia2020 https://github.com/cydia2020/dodgypilot`, and `git checkout cydia2020/release2-staging`.

 ## Preparing Your Vehicle
 ‼️ READ THIS BEFORE INSTALLING ‼️